drojaazu/suddendesu/content/entry/pocket-gal-deluxe-debug-menu-and-more/index.md

 ![](img/pktgaldxj_copy.png)

 There are a handful of security check routines in the game.
-First, there are two checks involves reads from the security device and comparing the value returned.
-If either are not as expected, it jumps to code that displays the snarky message above, obviously parodying the ugly FBI 'Winners Don't Do Drugs' screen of arcade games from the 90's.
+First, there are two checks that involve reads from the security device and comparing the value returned.
+If either are not as expected, it jumps to code that displays the snarky message above.
+It's obviously a parody of the ugly FBI 'Winners Don't Do Drugs' screen of arcade games from the 90's.

-After that, there is a secondary, more interesting check: it checks the *actual byte values of the code from the first security check* for expected values.
+After that, there is a secondary, more interesting check: it tests the *actual bytes of the code from the first security check* for expected values.
 So if the first security check against the protection device was removed or altered, it would still fail.

 Here's the code to illustrate.
 First, the initial check: